bendnorman/DOB-elevator-complaints/README.md

 ## Background
 In January 2019 I read [this](https://therealdeal.com/issues_articles/elevator-accidents-new-york-city/) article by Kathryn Brenzel and David Jeans about elevator accidents in New York City and it freaked me out!
 The article outlined a number inefficiencies and problems with the current methods elevators are inspected and fixed.
 For example, New York state does not require elevator mechanics to be licensed... yikes!

 Something that stood out to me was the sheer number of elevators in NYC that need to be inspected by the DOB and third party inspectors.
 The large number of elevators and inefficient inspections result in problems.
 Brenzel and Jeans found: "A report released in June by state Comptroller Thomas DiNapoli found that 14,828 mandated inspections were not conducted by DOB-hired inspectors between 2015 and 2016."
-While 40% of these elevator were not inspected because the inspectors could not get into the building, what happened with the other 60% of these elevators?!
+40% of these elevator were not inspected because the inspectors could not get into the building, but what happened with the other 60% of these elevators?!

 Right around this time I was going down my elevator rapid hole, I went to NYC school of data and learned about The Mayor's Office of Analyics's (MODA) work.
-MODA worked with DOB to increase the efficiency of building inspectors by intelligently prioritizing complaints that result in illegal conversion violations.
+MODA worked with the DOB to increase the efficiency of building inspections by intelligently prioritizing complaints that result in illegal conversion violations.
 The project's problem statement is: "The main challenge is identifying which complaints to prioritize given the limited number of inspectors."
 [Here](https://moda-nyc.github.io/Project-Library/projects/illegal-conversions/) is a link to the project.
 MODA assembled relevant building features and was able to successfully classify 311 complaints as violations and non violations using a Random Forest Classifier.
 They piloted their model in Queens which resulted in illegal conversions being responded to faster.

 This got me thinking ... could I do the same thing for ...
 Elevators???